koromoon1/Find-A-Coach-Project/README.md

   - Register as a Coach if you haven't being one
   - Log out
   - (the log in status will be stored in the local sotrage until the token expired or logged out.)

+- Others
+  - optimized with lazy load
+  - navigation animation by CSS & Vue animation
+  - Error Modal for fetching data from database (it will be a problem if you can see it :sweat_smile: Contact me if you see :rofl:)